-- b.
+- a.
+Replace stock by inserting its front end into the gas block at a slight angle.
+When the stock is correctly seated into the gas block, the stock can be swung down into full contact with the receiver. - b.
 Insert the opened trigger housing assembly, safety "ON," into the stock (the hammer must be cocked prior to insertion).
 When fully seated, swing the trigger guard fully into place until it locks shut.
 An audible "click" will be heard when it is correctly locked.
 Cycle the slide handle and safety a few times to be certain the components are correctly assembled.
-Put the safety back "ON." - Reinsert an empty magazine and fully withdraw slide.
+Put the safety back "ON."

+Reinsert an empty magazine and fully withdraw slide.
 The bolt should lock open automatically.

-FIREARMS SHOULD NOT BE STORED LOADED!
+GUNS SHOULD NOT BE STORED LOADED!